irmen/prog8/docs/source/syntaxreference.rst

 .. todo::
 	this may be used later in the for-loop as well.
-Add 'step' to range expression as well?
+Add 'step' to range expression?

 Operators